Coverage Guidance Process

 - Public Comment

 The draft guidance approved by the subcommittee is posted online for 30 days of public comment.
-Policy: HERC Policy on Acceptance of Testimony.
+See our Formal Comments policy on our Opportunities for Public Input page for how to submit public comment during this 30-day period.

 *Written comments can be submitted to HERC.firstname.lastname@example.org.
-Comments are limited to 1000 words not including any citations or articles.
+Comments are limited to 1000 words (excluding any citations or articles).

 - Staff Research